AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 ## Delete a Template

 When you delete a Template Set, the set itself is moved to the Trash.
-However, the members (or "children") within that set are not affected; instead, they each retain their existing published or unpublished state.
+However, the members within that set are not affected; instead, they each retain their existing published or unpublished state.

 See also [Manually publishing assets](publishing-files.md#manually_publishing_assets) and [Manually unpublishing assets](publishing-files.md#manually_unpublishing_assets).